 The Juul hit the scene in 2017 and with it came an entirely new way to vape.
-The shiniest of the shiny new e-cigarettes looks more like a flash drive than a smoke.
-It also kind of acts like a flash drive in the sense that it can charge via your computer’s USB port.
-The small, handheld device uses containers called “pods” to hold its e-liquid, and its design results in less vapor output than other e-cigarettes.
+The shiniest of the shiny new e-cigarettes looks more like a flash drive than a smoke, and people bought them up.

-Juul Labs, the device’s manufacturer, quickly went into growth mode by launching an all-out blitz on consumers who now favored these smoking alternatives to the real thing.
-Juul had a 33% share of the e-cigarette market by the end of that first year and the brand hasn’t looked back ever since, dominating fellow device manufacturers to the tune of what is reportedly now a 72% market share.
+Juul Labs quickly went into growth mode by launching an all-out blitz on consumers who now favored these smoking alternatives to the real thing.
+Juul had a 33% share of the e-cigarette market in their first year and the brand hasn’t looked back ever since.
+Juul Labs has dominated fellow device manufacturers to the tune of what is reportedly now a 72% market share.

 To start, any CBD cartridge or pod that does not come from a reputable retailer is dangerous, as may health issues have been linked to poorly made vape products.

 Because of that lack of oversight, it’s imperative that you do your research on both the manufacturer of the product and the retailer carrying it.
-Each of these products should have clear descriptors on the packaging that details the amount of CBD included and receive testing from a third-party lab.
+Each of these products should have clear descriptors on the packaging that details the amount of CBD included and testing from a third-party lab.
 Read reviews and do your due diligence before making a purchase.
 Tests have found vapes to contain harmful solvents, pesticides, and contaminants.